oroinc/documentation/book/importexport.rst

    ``Oro\Bundle\ImportExportBundle\Strategy\Import\ConfigurableAddOrReplaceStrategy``
    class.

 #.
-At last, the processed entity is returned by the processor and then passed
+Finally, the processed entity is returned by the processor and then passed
    to the ``Oro\Bundle\ImportExportBundle\Writer\EntityWriter`` class.
 This writer stores the data when its ``write()`` method is executed.